frictionlessdata/datapackage-py/README.md

 - `keyed (bool)` - iter keyed rows
 - `extended (bool)` - iter extended rows
 - `cast (bool)` - disable data casting if false
+- `integrity (bool)` - if true actual size in BYTES and SHA256 hash of the file will be checked against `descriptor.bytes` and `descriptor.hash` (other hashing algorithms are not supported and will be skipped silently)
 - `relations (bool)` - if true foreign key fields will be checked and resolved to its references
 - `(exceptions.DataPackageException)` - raises any error occured in this process
 - `(any[]/any{})` - yields rows: